internetarchive/fatcat/guide/src/privacy_policy.md

 - temporary caching of IP addresses may be necessary to implement rate-limiting and debug traffic spikes
-- exception logging, abuse detection, and other exceptional
+- exception logging, abuse detection, and other exceptional situations

 Some uncertain areas of privacy include: